Legal vs Illegal Basement Suite in BC

-What is the main difference between a legal and illegal basement suite:
+What is the main difference between a legal vs illegal basement suite

-To be considered a legal basement suite your planning, preparation and construction would need to involve going through the city permit process.
-Which focus on proper fire protection and overall safety because of the added risks involved with adding another living space to your home.
+To be considered a legal basement suite your planning, preparation, and construction would need to involve going through the city permit process.
+The permits focus on proper fire protection and overall safety because of the added risks involved with adding another living space to your home.

-Unfortunately, there are lots.
+Unfortunately, there are lots of risks.
 By not going through the proper channels for renovating a basement suite, you open yourself up to city fines either during construction and even afterwards.
-Tenants possibly being mandated to leave by the city, fire and other safety hazards and in the end wasting money.
+Tenants possibly being mandated to leave by the city, fire and other safety hazards and in the end, money wasted.
 The last thing you want is to have to replace aspects of your project after construction is completed in order to get it suddenly permitted.
 Not to mention time and putting yourself legally at risk for having to break your lease with your tenant for this permit process to take place.

 Yes.
-For this process you typically can not be currently renting your basement suite out and then we would need to submit a permit to the city and they would let us know what areas of your home that they are required to make your home up to code for a legal suite.
+For this process you typically can not be currently renting your basement suite out.
+We would then need to submit a permit to the city and they would let us know what areas of your home that they are required to make your home up to code for a legal suite.
 This would usually include areas of fire protection, ventilation, and possible drywall fixes.
 Sometimes it will be very challenging and sometimes it is very straightforward.
-However, the overall priory is the safety of your family and your future tenant’s family.
+However, the overall priority is the safety of your family and your future tenant’s family.

-If you’re in the process of wanting to turn your basement into a legal basement suite, our team at Coleridge Construction would love to connect with you.
+If you are still trying to decide between a legal vs illegal basement suite, we can help.
+If you’ve already started process of wanting to turn your basement into a legal basement suite, our team at Coleridge Construction would love to connect with you.

 See our attached pdf, as to why a legal basement suite could be the best investment for your home.